gatsbyjs/peril-gatsbyjs/README.md

 Changes to `settings.modules` in [`peril.settings.json`](./peril.settings.json) require the app to be rebuilt on Heroku.
 This is to allow Heroku to install any new dependencies.
 See the repo for more info (TODO: add the repo).

+### Debugging

+Add the following env var to the Heroku app: `DEBUG=octokit:rest*`.
+This will enable debug output for the GitHub API library used by Peril, allowing you to see the exact API calls that are made to GitHub.

 ## Acknowledgments

 Huge thanks to [@SD10](https://github.com/SD10) for the initial setup help and for additional guidance along the way.